-2 A.11.2 Resolution 49 (Rev.WRC-2000)** shall also be applied with respect to those satellite networks and satellite systems that are subject to it.
+2 A.11.2 Resolution 49 (Rev.WRC-12) and Resolution [BSS_21GHz_Due diligence] (WRC-12) shall also be applied with respect to those satellite networks and satellite systems that are subject to it.

-** Note by the Secretariat: This Resolution was revised by WRC-07.

 Reason: Due diligence requirements for BSS networks in the 21.4-22 GHz band will be under the new resolution.

 MOD EUR/1.13/11

-18 11.37.2 When a frequency assignment to a space station in the broadcasting-satellite service in a non-planned band is recorded in the Master Register, a note shall be entered in the remarks column indicating that such recording does not prejudge in any way the decisions to be included in the agreements and associated plans referred to in Resolution 507.
+18 11.37.2 When a frequency assignment to a space station in the broadcasting-satellite service in a non-planned band other than the 21.4-22 GHz band is recorded in the Master Register, a note shall be entered in the remarks column indicating that such recording does not prejudge in any way the decisions to be included in the agreements and associated plans referred to in Resolution 507.

 Reasons: As no a priori planning is foreseen for the 21.4-22 GHz band, Resolution 507 (Rev. WRC-07) should not be applicable to the 21.4-22 GHz band.